davidcabuay/MacDuper/README.md

 Based on the cult classic "MacGruber", the player is tasked to defuse an explosive using commonly found household items.
 When the game begins, the player is presented with a list of riddles that correspond to household items and the countdown timer starts.

-In an unorganized drawer filled with miscellaneous items, the player must select the items that correlates to the riddles on the given list before the timer runs out.
+The player must select the items that correlates to the riddles on the given list before the timer runs out.
 The player must select carefully as picking the wrong item decreases the remaining time on the explosive.
 The objective of the game is to collect all the items to defuse the explosive within the time limit.

 ## Functionality & MVPs